 Here, we’ll be looking at movies that were really, genuinely overlooked.
 Some of them were an experiment, presenting a format that audiences weren’t ready for or just didn’t understand.
 Others came out too close to similar offerings and weren’t given a chance to breathe until people rediscovered them later.
 But some of the titles on this list still don’t have the audience they deserve.
 They are, however, fun and overlooked examples of what the sub-genre can offer.

 From a Whisper to a Scream

 There are two movies with this title.
-The first anthology is a shot-on-video horror from the early ‘90’s starring Gunnar Hansen.
+The first anthology is a shot-on-video horror from the early ‘90s, starring Gunnar Hansen.
 Later in that decade, there was another movie with the same title.
 And it’s not just the budget that makes it stand out; it’s the sense of fun and charm.
-This one is a mix of revisiting classic urban legends and ghost stories while offering original tales alike.
+This one is a mix of revisiting classic urban legends and ghost stories and original tales.
 Many of the cast members went on to fame a few years later, and it’s interesting to see them in early roles.
 Highlights include an update on “The Hook” and a tale of an RV passing through a so-called dead zone.
-In some ways it feels like an adult version of Are You Afraid of the Dark, with a little bit bigger budget and better effects.
+In some ways, it feels like an adult version of Are You Afraid of the Dark, with a little bit bigger budget and better effects.
 The wraparound sequence is surprisingly engaging.

 Related: Campfire Tales is an Unexpectedly Great Film that No One Remembers